Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Methods

 The National Center for Atmospheric Research's Data Assimilation Research Testbed ~\cite{Anderson2009TheFacility} (DART\footnote{\url{https://dart.ucar.edu/}}; Manhattan release) is used to assimilate measurements in this study.
-Specifically, we use DART's two-step Ensemble Adjustment Kalman Filter (EAKF; \cite{ Anderson2003AFiltering, Anderson2001AnAssimilation}), which is one of three commonly used deterministic flavors of the EnKF ~\cite{Tippett2003EnsembleFilters}.
-The EAKF is, in fact, mathematically identical to another variant of the EnKF that is used in operational EnsDA -- the Ensemble Square-Root Filter (EnSRF; ~\cite{Whitaker2002, Zhu2013AResolution}).
+Specifically, we use DART's two-step Ensemble Adjustment Kalman Filter (EAKF; \cite{ Anderson2003AFiltering, Anderson2001AnAssimilation}).
+All DA experiments in this study employ 50-member WRF ensembles.
+Each member is (conceptually) a Monte Carlo sample drawn from an underlying prior distribution of weather states (white circles in Fig \ref{fig:ens_DA_illustration}).
+For more details of our DA setup, see Appendix C.